 The primary stimulators of insulin production are sugar and other carbohydrates; fats hardly trigger insulin production.
 Some medical researchers even call diabetes a disease of carbohydrate intolerance.
 The fastest way to stabilise blood glucose and lower insulin levels is to reduce carbohydrate intake, according to David Ludwig, an endocrinologist and nutrition researcher at Harvard University.
 For some diabetics, blood sugar level may be normalised by cutting sugar and easily digestible carbohydrates such as potato and rice from a diet.
 A person like Dudeja with more severe glucose intolerance has to keep away from even pulses, most fruits and whole-grain bread.
 This kind of severe carbohydrate restriction drastically shrinks food choices and, therefore, requires careful meal planning.
 Drastically reducing carbohydrate intake is also shown to improve insulin sensitivity.

 In contrast, insulin shots and some diabetes medications lower blood glucose by raising insulin levels.
 Since insulin speeds up fat synthesis and storage, weight gain is usually one side-effect of aggressive insulin therapy, explain Dr Stephen Phinney and Dr Jeff Volek, the world’s leading experts on low-carbohydrate diets.
-This is counter-productive because diabetics need to lose weight to improve their glucose levels.
+This is counter-productive because diabetics need to lose weight to reduce their glucose levels.
 High insulin is also associated with a higher risk of heart disease and cancer.

 Diabetics and doctors try LCHF diets